microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @internal
 export interface AccordionItem extends StartEnd {
 }

+// Warning: (ae-incompatible-release-tags) The symbol "AccordionItemOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
+//
+// @public (undocumented)
+export type AccordionItemOptions = FoundationElementDefinition & {
+    expandedIcon?: string | SyntheticViewTemplate;
+    collapsedIcon?: string | SyntheticViewTemplate;
+};

 // @public
 export const accordionItemTemplate: (context: any, definition: any) => ViewTemplate<AccordionItem>;